hsj71/GfG-PoDSol/README.md

-# 18-10-2025
+# 19-10-2025
 ---
-## Median of BST
+## K closest Values
-Difficulty: MediumAccuracy: 27.43%Submissions: 106K+Points: 4
+Difficulty: MediumAccuracy: 76.47%Submissions: 7K+Points: 4

 <pre>

-You are given the root of a Binary Search Tree, find the median of it.
+Given the root of a Binary Search Tree, a target value, and an integer k.
+Your task is to find the k values in the BST that are closest to the target.

-Let the nodes of the BST, when written in ascending order (inorder traversal), be represented as V1, V2, V3, …, Vn, where n is the total number of nodes in the BST.

-If number of nodes are even: return V(n/2)
-If number of nodes are odd: return V((n+1)/2)
+The closest value is taken by choosing the one that gives minimum absolute difference from target.

+Note: In case two values have same absolute difference from target, choose the smaller one.
+The target may or may not be present in BST.
+You can return the values in any order the driver code will print them in sorted order only.

 Examples:

-Input: root = [20, 8, 22, 4, 12, N, N, N, N, 10, 14]
+Input: root = [20, 8, 22, 4, 12, N, N, N, N, 10, 14], target = 17, k = 3

-2
-Output: 12
+Output: [14, 20, 12]
-Explanation: The inorder of given BST is 4, 8, 10, 12, 14, 20, 22.
-Here, n = 7, so, here median will be ((7+1)/2)th value, i.e., 4th value, i.e, 12.
+Explanation: Absolute difference of 17 wrt 14 and 20 is 3 and 3, but we choose the smaller value in case of same absolute difference.
+So, 14 coes first and then 20.
+Then, 12 and 22 have same absolute difference, i.e., 5 from 17.
+But we choose the smaller value, i.e., 12.

-Input: root = [5, 4, 8, 1]
+Input: root = [5, 4, 8, 1], target = 5, k = 2

-1
-Output: 4
+Output: [5, 4]
-Explanation: The inorder of given BST is 1, 4, 5, 8.
-Here, n = 4(even), so, here median will be (4/2)th value, i.e., 2nd value, i.e, 4.
+Explanation: The absolute difference of 5 wrt 5 is 0, and for 4, the absolute difference is 1.

 Constraints:
-1 ≤ number of nodes ≤ 105
+1 ≤ number of nodes, k ≤ 104
-1 ≤ node.data ≤  105
+1 ≤ node->data, target ≤ 104